paulroho/paulroho.github.io/_posts/2014-09-30-Judging-People-Why-We-Are-Wrong.md

 Cognition - information processing we monitor it -> metacognition - can control cognition
 metcognition: how do we think how good we are

+People don't see their cognitive inabilities, they ned feedback

 Metacognitive Training: align metacognition and cognition

 PIMP